 - During this work term you will participate in a series of three forum discussions.
-You will post original submissions and you will read and respond to the content posted by your colleagues. - On or around May 23rd, you will find the topic and the guidelines for the first of the three discussion topics.
-Guidelines for subsequent discussions will follow. - You will post your original submission based on the guidelines provided. - Each post will be at least 300 words long. - You must post your submission to Moodle by the specified time. - You are must also respond to at least one other student's post. - Each response will be at least 100 words. - You may comment on more than one post. - Your response should add value, for example by sharing similar examples, providing advice, or asking for clarification. - The faculty advisor will also comment on selected student posts, but not all posts. - You should read and respond to those who respond to your content.
+You will post original submissions and you will read and respond to the content posted by your colleagues. - In early January, the topic, and the guidelines for the first discussion topics will be posted on Moodle.
+Guidelines for subsequent discussions will follow. - You will post your original submission based on the guidelines provided. - Each post will be at least 300 words long. - You must post your submission to Moodle by the specified time. - You must also respond to at least one other student's post. - Each response will be at least 100 words. - You may comment on more than one post (this is encouraged!). - Your response should add value, for example by sharing similar examples, providing advice, or asking for clarification. - The faculty advisor will also comment on selected posts. - You should read and respond to those who respond to your content.